footoredo/random/README.md

 #What's this?
-A web.py application that randomly picks one from a user specified list.
+A web.py application that randomly picks one file from a user specified url list.
+**Currently no security check**